Quantum computation of conical intersections on a programmable superconducting quantum processor

-(5) Check energy convergence.
-If not converged, repeat steps (2)-(5) until convergence is reached.
+(6) Check energy convergence.
+If not converged, repeat steps (2)-(6) until convergence is reached.

-A single pass of steps (2)-(5), which updates both $\mathbf{x}_c$ and $\mathbf{x}_o$, will be referred to as one macro iteration.
-In step (4), we used the second-order approach\cite{Sun_2017} implemented in the PySCF package\cite{sun2018pyscf}.
+A single pass of steps (2)-(6), which updates both $\mathbf{x}_c^I$ and $\mathbf{x}_o$, will be referred to as one macro iteration.
+In step (5), we used the second-order approach\cite{Sun_2017} implemented in the PySCF package\cite{sun2018pyscf}.
 Our VQE-SA-CASSCF experiments for \ce{C2H4} and \ce{H3} were conducted on a two-dimensional square lattice flip-chip superconducting quantum processor, comprising 63 tunable qubits and 105 tunable couplers\cite{Yan_2018}.
 Each qubit is connected to 4 adjacent couplers, except for those located at the edge of the lattice, and each coupler connects two nearest neighbor qubits (see Fig. \ref{fig:h3}a).
-After careful calibrations, we have achieved an average error rate of less than $1\%$ for the CZ gate and around $0.1\%$ for single-qubit gates.
-For more details about the quantum processor, see Supplementary information and Ref. \cite{Li_2023}.
-In the experiment for \ce{C2H4}, Q$_2$ and Q$_3$ were used, while four qubits were used in the experiment for \ce{H3}, see Fig. \ref{fig:h3} for details.
+In the experiment for \ce{C2H4}, the qubits Q$_2$ and Q$_3$ were used, while four qubits were used in the experiment for \ce{H3} (see Fig. \ref{fig:h3}).
+After careful calibrations, we have achieved an average error rate of less than $1\%$ for the two-qubit CZ gate and around $0.1\%$ for single-qubit gates.
+For more details about the quantum processor and VQE-SA-CASSCF experiments for \ce{C2H4} and \ce{H4}, see Supplementary information.